Greene County Farm Real Estate

 Soils & Land Capability in Greene County

-Greene’s foothill landscape offers a useful mix of pasture-ready open land, rolling slopes, and fertile bottomland,
+Greene’s foothill landscape offers a useful mix of pasture-ready open land, rolling slopes, and fertile bottomland, making it well suited for both livestock and hay production.

 - Pasture land suited for cattle, horses, and mixed livestock